Drewisatlas/tag-game-front/README.md

  calculating distance from players moving closer to players when a cpu player is it

-Turn logic for each player
 implement "it" logic
 players move away from it
 the it player moves toward the closest player build a function to determine distance

-display player lives
-player lives decrease on tag

 ###Stretch
 Select a player